atreyasha/spp-explainability/docs/develop.md

             2.  both have some papers which could be cited to add some relevance

-        2.  repeat grid-search with multiple random seeds later when explainability process is clearer -\> possibly with more parallelized computations to fill up all GPU memory -\> would require reading-up on how to do this

-        3.  test workflow for loading pre-computed-patterns to ensure they work without bugs -\> missing load information for self-loops, might bug out for case with no self_loops because of index 1 of `diags` and `bias` being updated which is only present with self_loops, perhaps replace with index of -1 -\> perhaps can take out numerical epsilon as there are probably some workarounds for this

-        4.  improve cryptic parts of code eg. loading internal model patterns with CW token and numerical epsilon

-        5.  think of ways to use patterns only when there are enough words in front and not to always compute, if this is possible at all

 ### Long-term

 1. Performance and explainability

-    1.  create `slurm-s3it` branch later on if it is really necessary

-    2.  add check to ensure start, end and pad tokens don\'t occur adversarially inside sequence -\> need to have the vocabulary object catch such an error
+    1.  add check to ensure start, end and pad tokens don\'t occur adversarially inside sequence -\> need to have the vocabulary object catch such an error

-    3.  add predict function for both mimic and oracle model which does not need extra data to be loaded -\> can also accept stdin as unix pipe
+    2.  add predict function for both mimic and oracle model which does not need extra data to be loaded -\> can also accept stdin as unix pipe

+    3.  when comparing model performance with other studies, consider only lowercasing and not making unique the test set

     4.  check if packed sequences could be incoporated into model

-    5.  when comparing model performance with other studies, consider only lowercasing and not making unique the test set

-    6.  think more about issues related to using layer normalization of scores -\> this could be problematic if all scores are large

 2. Re-check potential pitfalls